Alumni – Charlotte Adelle Interview

 My next steps are to just keep practising and learning.
 I want to try different things and really find what I want to do for the rest of my audio career.
 Whether that’s producing or mixing I’m just trying different things, different genres and I’m really in a period of learning.
 Hopefully, I can get a publishing deal or something like that which is a goal of mine.

+We hope you enjoyed this Charlotte Adelle interview.
 Our alumni have been working and creating through many diverse industry pathways.
 These roles include work at Studios 301, freelance work, live events, post-production and more – it’s something we want to share with you.